top of page

 What is the Humble Bumble Project?

-Cancer is expensive, too.
+A cancer diagnosis is not only devastating, but expensive too.
 Crucial treatments like surgery, radiation, and chemotherapy cost tens of thousands of dollars.
-Insurance can help to ease the treatment costs but does not cover the every-day costs that become harder to pay when caring for a cancer patient.
-We help alleviate the financial burden created by the countless cancer-related expenses and necessities that medical insurance will not cover: mileage, lodging, and meals and incidentals.
+Insurance can help to ease the treatment costs but does not cover the travel related and/or daily living expenses that become harder to pay.
+The Humble Bumble Project is here to help alleviate the financial burden created by the countless cancer-related expenses and necessities that medical insurance will not cover such as mileage, lodging, meals and incidentals, airfare and day to day expenses.

 Our Mission

-The mission of the Humble Bumble Project is to alleviate even the slightest amount of financial burden faced by pediatric and young adult cancer families so parents and caregivers can focus on family rather than finance.
+The mission of the Humble Bumble Project is to alleviate even the slightest amount of financial burden faced by pediatric, adolescent, and adulthood cancer patients so patients and caregivers can focus on family rather than finance.

 Our Story

-A cancer diagnosis is a very humbling experience.
+A cancer diagnosis is a very humble experience.
 Humbling to realize just how fragile life is.
-Humbling to entrust your child’s life to strangers.
+Humbling to entrust your or your loved one’s life to strangers.
 Humbling to accept help, financially or otherwise.
 Humbling to receive unconditional love and support from family, friends, and even strangers.
 Humbling to discover that no one fights alone.

 Paige had an affinity for bees, especially the bumblebee.
-Aerodynamically, bumblebees should not be able to fly (as their wings cannot carry all of their body weight).
+Aerodynamically, bumblebees should not be able to fly as their wings cannot carry all their body weight.
 Yet somehow, they make flight possible.
-As parents and caregivers of a child with a cancer diagnosis, we find ourselves carrying more than we ever imagined.
+As patients or caregivers of a loved one with a cancer diagnosis, you find yourself carrying more than you ever imagined.

 The Griffin Family: